The holidays are hard for vegetarians. When turkey, ham, corned beef, and pork roast are highlights of the holiday dinner, what do vegetarians eat?

 It can be downright scary to face the holidays as a vegetarian.

-Yet I know from my family’s experience that they don’t know what to cook for my veggie husband and I. And even if you are a vegetarian and you are cooking dinner, it can still be hard to find good vegetarian holiday recipes.
+Even if you are a vegetarian who wants to make a holiday dinner, it can still be hard to find good vegetarian holiday recipes.

 The vegetarian holiday recipes below are designed to mimic traditional holiday foods so that it still feels like you are having something just as special as turkey.